Low Income Home Loan Options Give You Hope

 At the end of this article, I talk about how the lender makes sure the property meets minimum standards.
 Well, with an FHA 203k, that doesn’t matter.
 You finance the repairs needed to bring it up to FHA’s minimum property requirements.

-Because homes that don’t meet requirements traditional financing, they are typically steeply discounted.
-This allows those with a lower income to get into a home more easily.Click here to check your eligibility now.
+Because the homes don’t meet the requirements for traditional financing, they are typically steeply discounted.
+This allows those with a lower income to get into a home more easily.Click here to check your FHA eligibility now.
+(May 25th, 2022)

-There’s no monthly mortgage insurance which can save you hundreds per month.
+There’s no monthly mortgage insurance and that can save you hundreds per month.
 No mortgage insurance means you can buy more home with less monthly income compared to other loan types.

 To be eligible, you must have US military service experience of at least